Quantum Radio Astronomy: Data Encodings and Quantum Image Processing: Quantum Advantage

 \section{Quantum Advantage}

 Evaluating quantum advantage is not as simple as comparing the algorithmic complexity between a classical and quantum algorithm.
 Information must also be extracted from the quantum state, and measurement destroys the superposition.
 To generate multiple measurements of a quantum image, the entire image representation must be re-encoded and re-measured.
 Thus the cost of the state preparation and the number of shots needed to reconstruct the image must be taken account into the algorithmic complexity, as shown in Fig.~\ref{fig:qa}.
 We note that it is possible that this encoding cost may be bypassed with quantum random access memory, allowing the input data can be stored in ancillary qubits and copied instead of expensive re-encoding.
 However, we consider our model in Fig.~\ref{fig:qa} realistic for near-term quantum computers.

+A summary of the algorithmic complexities for the different quantum image encoding strategies is shown in Table~\ref{tab:results3}.
 Let us consider the case of reconstructing the real-valued dirty image $S^D$ from the complex-valued measured visibilities $V$.
 In the classical domain, this operation requires $\mathcal{O}(N^4)$ operations using the DFT, or $\mathcal{O}(N^2 \mathrm{log}_2 N)$ operations using the FFT.